Copyright © 1995-2024 Michael P. Murray & Mike's Clock Clinic

 Return to Index

 I would like payment by money order, certified check, personal check, business check, or through Pay Pal or Square, which is the only way I take credit cards.
 I do prefer a check over Pay Pal or Square because Pay Pal and Square take 3%.
-I only take credit cards if you are in the USA or Canada.

 The 3% is added to the total bill if you use a credit card.